Electricity and heat statistics

 Production of electricity

 There have been significant changes in the contribution of the different renewable energy sources to electricity production over the last two decades.
-In 2000, slightly more than 94 % of renewable electricity was produced from hydro energy, a share which dropped to 38.7 % in 2016.
-The other important renewable energy sources in electricity production in 2016 were wind (30.9 %), solar photo-voltaic (10.7 %), solid biofuels (9.3 %) and biogases (6.4 %).
+In 2000, 87.0 % of renewable electricity was produced from hydro energy, a share which dropped to 38.3 % in 2018.
+Other renewable energy sources with large shares in electricity production in 2018 were wind (33.1 %), solar photo-voltaic (11.4 %), primary solid biofuels (7.8 %) and biogases (5.7 %).

-A time series for gross electricity production by fuels are presented in Figure 1 (cumulated area chart).
-Since 2000 electricity generation from renewable energy sources has more than doubled and is the only source which continued to grow after 2008.
-Coal fired power plants in 2016 were at the lowest level of electricity production in the EU-28 since 2000.
-Electricity generated from natural gas expanded from 479.6 TWh in 2000 to its peak of 790 TWh in 2008.
-However, by 2014 the electricity generation from natural gas decreased to 458 TWh and began to increase once again from 2015 to reach 610 TWh in 2016.
-The trend in electricity production in nuclear power plants shows a peak in 2004 with moderate trends of increase from 2000 to 2004 (+6.4 %) and a decrease from 2004 to 2016 (-16.7 %).
+The time series for gross electricity production by fuel is presented in Figure 1.
+Since 2000 electricity generation from renewable energy sources has more than doubled and it is the only source which continued to grow after 2008 (with only a small decrease in 2011).
+The electricity production of coal fired power plants in 2018 was at its lowest level in the EU since 2000.
+Electricity generated from natural gas increased from 363 TWh in 2000 to its peak of 648 TWh in 2008.
+However, by 2014 the electricity generation from natural gas decreased to 389 TWh and began to increase once again from 2015 to 2017, followed by a small decrease in 2018, reaching 523 TWh.
+The trend of electricity production from nuclear power plants shows a peak in 2004, with a moderate increase from 2000 to 2004 (+8.0 %) and a decrease from 2004 to 2018 (-17.9 %).

 Installed electrical capacity